A high-significance detection of primordial tidal torque imprints

 where ${\mathbf I}=(I_{\beta\kappa})$ is the protohalo inertia tensor and ${\mathbf T}=(T_{\kappa\gamma})$ is the initial tidal tensor.
-The angular momentum arises from the misalignment between these two tensors, extracted by the Levi-Civita symbol $\epsilon_{\alpha\beta\gamma}$.
-While the initial tidal field can be obtained from the cosmic initial condition reconstruction, the protohalo shape is not analytically accessible from first principles.
-We adopt a physically motivated proxy for Equation~\ref{eq:ttt}, known as spin reconstruction \cite{2020PhRvL.124j1302Y},
+The angular momentum arises from the misalignment between these two tensors, which is extracted by the Levi-Civita symbol $\epsilon_{\alpha\beta\gamma}$.
+Although the primordial tidal field can be obtained from a reconstruction of the cosmic initial condition, the protohalo shape is not analytically accessible from first principles.
+However, the protohalo inertia tensor is expected to be statistically linked to the anisotropic matter distribution around the halo, which is encoded in the reconstructed primordial tidal field.
+This motivates the use of the tidal field smoothed on different scales as a proxy for the inertia--tidal misalignment in equation~(\ref{eq:ttt}).
+We, therefore, adopt a physically motivated proxy, known as spin reconstruction \cite{2020PhRvL.124j1302Y},